Vincent R. Dunne: Early life

 Dunne was born in Kansas City in 1889, the second of nine children.
 His mother was the daughter of a Wisconsin shoemaker and his father, a migrant worker from County Clare, Ireland, worked as a repairman for the local street railway.
 Tragedy struck early in his life when his father broke his kneecap on the job and his mother was forced to move him and his older brother to a farm by where her parents had settled near Little Falls, Minnesota, where they were eventually joined by his father after he had recovered.
 Adding to their hardships, their cabin burned down one winter when Dunne was six or seven, but they were able to rebuild with the help of neighbors.
-His father began to work again, this time as a lumberjack and building railway lines.
+His father started to work again, this time as a lumberjack and building railway lines.
 By then, Dunne himself was working for pay on neighboring farms driving teams of horses and working the threshing rigs.

-By fourteen, Dunne would leave home to work at lumber camps throughout Minnesota, in conditions he found deplorable.
+By fourteen, Dunne had left home to work at lumber camps throughout Minnesota, in conditions he found deplorable.
 Moving further west the next year, he harvested grain in North Dakota.
-In 1905, he would go even further west to Montana, where he encountered the Industrial Workers of the World (IWW) in lumber camps.
-Dunne was immediately struck by the difference in conditions between the union lumber camps and the non-union camps back in Minnesota, finding the bunkhouses spacious, comfortable, and hygienic.
+In 1905, he went further west to Montana, where he encountered the Industrial Workers of the World (IWW) in lumber camps.
+Dunne was immediately struck by the difference in conditions between the union lumber camps and the non-union camps back in Minnesota, finding the union bunkhouses spacious, comfortable, and hygienic.
 The union also proved a source for cheap literature, which Dunne, who had been forced to leave school to work after only five years, enthusiastically embraced, reading titles like Charles Darwin's On the Origin of Species.

 During the Panic of 1907, large numbers of workers were laid off and Dunne, along with fellow workers of the IWW, travelled west to Seattle looking for jobs.
 They found themselves living in large camps of unemployed workers, where they began soapboxing to campaign for jobs and aid to be provided to the unemployed.
-Eventually, a state road-building project was commissioned to provide jobs for some of the unemployed, but Dunne himself would travel south to California, where in Los Angeles he was sentenced to a road construction chain gang that helped to build Sunset Boulevard.
-He moved on to Louisiana, where he helped to organize a strike among sawmill workers.
-The strike failed, but would lay the groundwork for the creation of the multiracial Brotherhood of Timber Workers.
-After a brief stint in Texas, Dunne would finally move to Minneapolis, which was a major IWW stronghold at the time.
+Eventually, a state road-building project was commissioned to provide jobs for some of the unemployed, but Dunne traveled south to California, where in Los Angeles he was sentenced to a road construction chain gang that helped build Sunset Boulevard.
+He moved on to Louisiana, where he organized a strike among sawmill workers.
+The strike failed, but it laid the groundwork for the creation of the multiracial Brotherhood of Timber Workers.
+After a brief stint in Texas, Dunne moved to Minneapolis, an IWW stronghold at the time, and organized teamsters after becoming frustrated with the conservatism of the American Federation of Labor (AFL).